 If a hearing loss is suspected, an appointment should be made with one of our Doctors of Audiology.
 After the age of 50, a regular hearing test is recommended and considered as important as one’s yearly physical checkup.
-Both Dr. Shannon and Dr. Loavenbruck are well experienced in providing comprehensive hearing evaluations for patients of all ages, hearing aid consultations, and hearing rehabilitation (see list of services below).
+Dr. Shannon is well experienced in providing comprehensive hearing evaluations for patients of all ages, hearing aid consultations, and hearing rehabilitation (see list of services below).
 All of our patient’s have the convenience of making an appointment for hearing aid cleanings, minor repairs and adjustments, and earwax removal.

 Hearing Evaluations and Consultations